-The mix of deferred cash and equity-based awards is determined based on a variety of factors, including the number of shares available for grant under the Company's equity plans and, for Code Staff, ensuring compliance with the requirements of the UK Compensation Rules that at least 50% of any variable compensation consists of an appropriate balance of shares
+The mix of deferred cash and equity-based awards is determined based on a variety of factors, including the number of shares available for grant under the Company's equity plans and, for MS France Identified Staff, ensuring compliance with the requirements of the French Compensation Rules that at least 50% of any variable compensation consists of an appropriate balance of shares or share linked instruments (see section 5).
+Delivering a portion of deferred incentive compensation awards in the form of equity, links variable compensation to Company performance through the stock price performance.

 In 2018, the Company continued to include cancellation provisions that apply to a broad scope of employee behaviour in all deferred incentive compensation awards.
-Awards granted to members of the Company's Operating Committee are also subject to cancellation if the CMDS Committee determines that the Operating Committee member had significant responsibility for a material adverse outcome for the Company or any of its businesses or functions.
-In addition, awards of variable annual incentive compensation made to Code Staff are subject to clawback requirements in those jurisdictions where it is legally enforceable, per the Company's EMEA Material Risk Taker Cancellation and Clawback Policy.
+In addition, awards of variable annual incentive compensation made to Identified Staff are subject to clawback requirements in those jurisdictions where it is legally enforceable, per the Company's EMEA Material Risk Taker Cancellation and Clawback Policy.